What Should Your Next Step In Authorship Be?

-A good story conflict can grip a reader and hook them for the duration of your entire novel—but coming up with that perfect problem or plot twist is sometimes a challenge.
+A good story conflict will grip a reader and hook them for the duration of your entire novel—but coming up with that perfect problem or plot twist, and being able to keep developing obstacles and raising the stakes is sometimes a challenge.

 Here are some things that could be going wrong in your story conflict and how you can go about fixing them: